MT-IGO* Budget Guidelines

 Personnel and Student Researchers

-MT-IGO will consider funding additional personnel (i.e., a graduate student or outside consultant) necessary to complete your project.
+MT-IGO will consider funding additional personnel (i.e., undergraduate or graduate students, outside consultant, etc.) necessary to complete your project.
 Student workers will be paid through MTSU payroll.

 - Outside consultants or others providing services will need to submit an invoice to

 Note: Services provided by outside consultants that will cost more than $500 must have a service contract completed before services are contracted.
 For more information please contact the MTSU Contracts Office.

 - All MTSU personnel funded by the grant must be paid through the MTSU payroll.

 - Students are hired as student workers and paid on an hourly wage.
 MT-IGO awards do not pay tuition and GA stipends.
 Those are awarded through departments and follow guidelines within Graduate Studies.

 Applicants are urged to help undergraduate collaborators apply for funding through the Undergraduate Research Experience and Creative Activity program.
 More information and application procedures are available at the Undergraduate Research Center.